npatwari/digicom_OTA_powder/README.md

 - `nsamps`: number of samples to be collected.
 I want to have this greater than twice as long as the packet length, to make sure I get a full packet no matter what.
 - `wotxrepeat`: number of repeated sample collection runs without TX.

-Then, copy the JSON file to all of the remote compute nodes.

-   `scp -r ./save_iq_w_tx_file.json npatwari@pc##-fort.emulab.net:/local/repository/etc/cmdfiles/save_iq_w_tx_file.json`
-   `scp -r ./QPSK_signal_2024-05-13.iq npatwari@pc##-fort.emulab.net:/local/repository/shout/save_iq_w_tx_file.json`

-where `pc##-fort.emulab.net` is the compute node name.
-Use whatever is on your list view of your compute nodes, in case they've got some other IP address.

 ### SSH into the orchestrator and clients
 Once the experiemnt is ready, go to `List View` for the node hostnames.
 Each host is listed with an SSH command for you.
-Mine says `ssh npatwari@pc11-fort.emulab.net` in the row labelled `orch`.
-This means that my username is `npatwari` and the orchestrator node is `pc11-fort.emulab.net`.
+Mine says `ssh <username>@pc##-fort.emulab.net` in the row labelled `orch`.
+This means that my username is `npatwari` and the orchestrator node is `pc##-fort.emulab.net`.
 There are five other `-comp` nodes, each with a hostname.
 Those are my "radio hostnames".

 Hope you have some screen space!
 We're going to need two terminals connected to the orchestrator, and one terminal for each radio hostname.